PLU and Peace Corps Alumni Panel

 Colin Hartke ’08 served as a Peace Corps Volunteer in Mozambique (2012-2014).
 During his service, he worked with a health clinic and community groups on prevention and care activities (mainly focused on HIV and malaria).
 He also collaborated with a small farming co-operative to help the farmer-owners set up systems and processes that helped them drive growth.
 Colin studied Communications (Journalism) and Spanish at PLU.
 He received his Master’s in Public Health from the University of Washington.
 His career has focused on health communications.
 Currently, he leads member communications for Accolade, a health advocacy organization and volunteers in work to improve environmental health.

-Annē (Hoblitt) Linn ’08 graduated from PLU with a triple major in French, Spanish and Global Studies.
+Annē (Hoblitt) Linn (’08) graduated from PLU with majors in French, Spanish and Global Studies.
 She subsequently continued her education with a Master’s in Public Health from Tulane University, with a concentration in international health and development.
 She chose to maximize her graduate school experience by participating in the Peace Corps Masters International Program, which combines graduate studies with Peace Corps Service.
-Through this program, her Peace Corps service was filled with many opportunities for health services implementation research.
-As a Preventive Health Education volunteer in rural Senegal, Annē led programs to build up and evaluate health services around cervical cancer prevention and mercury exposure in gold mining communities.
-She led a pilot study of a proactive model of community case management of malaria that was so successful at reducing symptomatic malaria prevalence that it has been scaled up to 4 entire regions in Senegal.
-After returning to the US, Ms. Linn spent several years Rutgers University managing a program to develop the HIV nursing workforce in the US.
-She currently works at for Johns Hopkins University on the Demographic and Health Surveys Program, where she supports national statistical agencies and ministries of health in developing countries on the dissemination and use of health data from national household surveys.
-Annē also works as an expert consultant to the Peace Corps Africa Region, where she supports country posts who are looking to replicate her malairia work in Senegal with their own volunteers.
+As a Preventive Health Education volunteer in rural Senegal, Annē led programs to build cervical cancer prevention services in rural communities and for harm reduction programs around mercury exposure in gold mining communities.
+Her primary project was leading a pilot study of a proactive model of community case management of malaria that showed significant impact at reducing the burden of malaria and was subsequently scaled up throughout Senegal.
+Ms. Linn spent several years working for Johns Hopkins University on the Demographic and Health Surveys Program supporting national statistical agencies and ministries of health in developing countries on the use of health data for decision making.
+For the past two years, she has served as a malaria technical advisor for the U.S. Agency for International Development (USAID), supporting the work of the U.S. President’s Malaria Initiative.